stefanom/fably/README.md

 fably
 ```

-Press the button on the sound say out loud "tell me a story about a dog" and ear the magic.
+Once Fably is done introducing itself, say out loud "tell me a story about a dog" (or whatever story you want.
+Just make sure to start with "tell me a story" as Fably will not repsond to any other query) and let Fably do its magic.

 ## Installing on a RaspberryPI